mbarenew/neovim/readme.md

 use "ellisonleao/gruvbox.nvim"

 -- cmp plugins
 use "hrsh7th/nvim-cmp"                   -- The completion plugin
-use "hrsh7th/cmp-buffer" -- buffer completions
+use "hrsh7th/cmp-buffer"                 -- Buffer completions
-use "hrsh7th/cmp-path" -- path completions
+use "hrsh7th/cmp-path"                   -- Path completions
-use "hrsh7th/cmp-cmdline" -- cmdline completions
+use "hrsh7th/cmp-cmdline"                -- Cmdline completions
-use "saadparwaiz1/cmp_luasnip" -- snippet completions
+use "saadparwaiz1/cmp_luasnip"           -- Snippet completions
 use "hrsh7th/cmp-nvim-lsp"

--- snippets
+-- Snippets
-use "L3MON4D3/LuaSnip" --snippet engine use "rafamadriz/friendly-snippets" -- a bunch of snippets to use
+use "L3MON4D3/LuaSnip"                   -- Snippet engine
+use "rafamadriz/friendly-snippets"       -- A bunch of snippets to use

 -- LSP
-use "neovim/nvim-lspconfig" -- enable LSP
+use "neovim/nvim-lspconfig"              -- Enable LSP
-use "williamboman/nvim-lsp-installer" -- simple to use language server installer use "tamago324/nlsp-settings.nvim" -- language server settings defined in json for use { "jose-elias-alvarez/null-ls.nvim", requires = 'nvim-lua/plenary.nvim' } -- for formatters and linters
+use "williamboman/nvim-lsp-installer"    -- Simple to use language server installer use "tamago324/nlsp-settings.nvim"       -- Language server settings defined in JSON use { "jose-elias-alvarez/null-ls.nvim", requires = 'nvim-lua/plenary.nvim' } -- Formatters and linters
 use "ray-x/lsp_signature.nvim"           -- LSP signature
 use "folke/trouble.nvim"                 -- LSP troubleshooting
 use 'mfussenegger/nvim-lint'            -- Linting
 use "MunifTanjim/prettier.nvim"

 -- Notify